tezos-checker/checker/docs/system-parameters.md

 # System Parameters

 A operational description of Checker's internal parameters, and operations on them.
+NOTE: here we focus primarily on the specifics of the calculations; the meaning of the concepts is explained better the [original spec](https://hackmd.io/teMO2x9PRRy1iTBtrSMBvA).

 ## State